Before you Start

 Note

-You only have to run the environment creation once!
+You only have to run the environment creation once for each chapter/environment!

 1. Follow the instructions as prompted.
 Once created, you can see a list of installed environments with